StarAtNyte/Pollutants_Detection_Yolov7_custom/README.md

 Custom Yolov7 model trained on 10000 road images for detection of visible pollutants.

-Here is the link to the dataset used:
-..

 Here is the link to prediction in test images: